icook/yota/docs/Form.rst

         address = EntryNode()
         submit = SubmitNode(title="Submit")

 Forms are simply a collection of Nodes and Checks.
 The Checks drive validation of the Form and will be talked about next, while the Nodes drive rendering.
 Conceptually Nodes can be thought of as a single input section in your form, but it can actually be anything that is destined to generate some HTML or Javascript in your Form.
 For example you may wish to place a header at the beginning to the Form even though it isn't used for any data entry.
 Most keyword arguments passed to a Node are passed directly to their rendering context, and thus their use is completely up to user choice.
-More information on Nodes can be found in the `Node` documentation section.
+More information on Nodes can be found in the :doc:`Nodes` documentation section.
 Your new Form class inherits lots of functionality for common tasks such as rendering and validation.

 To render our Form we can call the :func:`yota.Form.render` function on an instance of our Form object::

     >>> personal = PersonalForm()
-    >>> personal.redner()
+    >>> personal.render()
     '<form method="post">
     ...
     </form>'